morskyua/SeleniumPractice4/README.md

 7. Navigate to "Sent" folder.

-8. Assert that the reply email is present and subject is correct.
+8. Assert that the reply abstractEmail is present and subject is correct.

-9. Open the sent email.
+9. Open the sent abstractEmail.

 10. Assert that the reply text is correct.

-11. Delete the email.
+11. Delete the abstractEmail.

 Scenario 3: Mark an Email as Starred and Verify It
 Steps:

 1. Open browser and navigate to Gmail login page.

-2. Enter valid email address and password, then click login.
+2. Enter valid abstractEmail address and password, then click login.

-3. Open the first email from Inbox.
+3. Open the first abstractEmail from Inbox.

-4. Mark the email as "Starred."
+4. Mark the abstractEmail as "Starred."

 5. Navigate to the "Starred" label/folder.

-6. Assert that the email appears under "Starred."
+6. Assert that the abstractEmail appears under "Starred."

-7. Open the starred email.
+7. Open the starred abstractEmail.

-8. Assert that the email is still starred.
+8. Assert that the abstractEmail is still starred.

-9. unmark the email.
+9. unmark the abstractEmail.